anhnh14/Instagram/README.md

 # Window application using instagram APIs
 This is window application developed by WinForm.
-Demo small function using APIs from instagram to help download image to local machine.
+Demo small function using APIs from instagram to help download image to local machine, do some action such as like & comment.
 This application using Sandbox Mode from APIs Instagram so it have some restrict about function.
 # Install nuget
 - Newtonsoft.Json.10.0.3
 - Install-Package Newtonsoft.Json -Version 10.0.3